bcgov/wordpress/deployments/kustomize/README.md

 * Deploy WordPress to OpenShift ```oc apply -k my-wordpress-deploy```
 * Visit your site at my-wordpress-url.com to finish the installation.

-### Sample Overlay for WordPress deployment to dev namespace
+### Sample Overlay for WordPress deployment to dev namespace with secrets
 ```yaml
 # my-wordpress-deploy/kustomization.yaml
 apiVersion: kustomize.config.k8s.io/v1beta1